Thomas R. Gray: Biography

 Gray was one of five attorneys appointed by the court to defend the enslaved people charged with participating in the rebellion.
 However, Gray became sick with malaria, which limited the extent of his involvement in the trials.
 He was the defense attorney for five people, all of whom were convicted.
 (Note: Some sources state that Gray was the defense attorney for only four people.
 However, Gray represented two people named Davy, one was a man that was owned by the estate of Elizabeth Turner and the other a young man owned by Nathaniel Francis, along with a man named Sam, a man named Jack owned by William Reese, and the young Moses who was owned by Putnam Moore.)
 One of the five was a young boy named Moses who was impressed into joining the rebellion; Moses was the only one who received a commutation from execution to being sold out of the state.
 Yet, historian Patrick H. Breen notes that Gray's efforts at defense were "excellent" and included calling Black and White witnesses.

 Gray's father became ill and died while his son was occupied with the trials.
 To keep his property away from his son's creditors, Gray's father disinherited his son and, instead, directed his estate to discharge a note owed by his son.
 He also left one-third of his estate to his granddaughter, Ellen Douglas Gray, the only child of Mary and Thomas Ruffin Gray.
-His father's efforts and publishing the The Confessions of Nat Turner appear to have failed in gaining long term financial success for Gray, as Gray was arrested for his debts in 1835 and lost his home and land for the second time.
+His father's efforts and publishing The Confessions of Nat Turner appear to have failed in gaining long term financial success for Gray, as Gray was arrested for his debts in 1835 and lost his home and land for the second time.

 In August 1836, President Andrew Jackson appointed Gray to fill a vacancy as the U.S. Consul for Tabasco, Mexico; this position was renewed in January 1837.
 However, according to Anthony E. Kaye and Gregory P. Downs, Gray never took the post.
 In October 1837, Gray was reassigned as the U.S. Consul for Trinidad de Cuba in Cuba.
 His work as a consul in Cuba was connected to a scandal, although Gray himself was not faulted.
 Later, Gray worked as a lawyer in and around Norfolk, Virginia.
 In November 1841, Gray was one of the attorneys for a superior court case involving the rights of non-citizen to enlist in the United States Army.

 Gray died from bilious fever in Portsmouth, Virginia, on August 23, 1845, at the age of 45 years.